Policing What Counts As 'Queer Sex' Limits Everyone

 ”

-Dr Liz Powell, a psychologist specialising in non-traditional relationships, says that in their experience, queer sex is far more about challenging cisheteronormative scripts about what sex ‘should’ look like: "Queerness is this internal experience of exploring and expanding and exploring societal norms more than it’s about specific activities."
+Dr. Liz Powell, a psychologist specializing in non-traditional relationships, says that in their experience, queer sex is far more about challenging cisheteronormative scripts about what sex ‘should’ look like: "Queerness is this internal experience of exploring and expanding and exploring societal norms more than it’s about specific activities."

 Advertisement